azzazzel/azzazzel.github.io/_posts/2020-08-30-data_classes_in_java.md

 record Person (String name, Integer age) {}
 ```

 That's another solution I have no experience with, so I'll refrain from speculating about pros and cons.
 At the time of writing, this is still a preview feature in a non-LTS Java version.
 You shouldn't be using that in production systems just yet.
-By time it's production ready, it may look or behave differently.
+By the time it's production ready, it may look or behave differently.
 That said, it seems some unicorn projects are happy with it.
 I'm sure there will be tons of articles about it in the upcoming months.

 ### Summary